Research

 Abstract

-Motivated by a behavioral finding, this paper proposes a new behavioral definition of choice overload using a novel primitive.
-We study choice path data that tracks how provisional choice evolves along a list of alternatives and draw a connection between choice overload and the primacy effect: both arise due to limited cognitive capacity.
+Motivated by the novel evidence we uncover, this paper proposes a new behavioral definition of choice overload using a novel primitive.
+We study choice path data that tracks how provisional choice evolves along a list of alternatives and draw a connection between choice overload and the primacy effect: both arise due to cognitive constraints.
 In our model, the decision maker encounters alternatives sequentially and decides whether to maintain her previous provisional choice after each alternative is encountered.
-She limits consideration using a set of attributes increasing in the number of alternatives.
+She limits consideration using a set of attributes increasing in choice set size.
 An axiomatic characterization is provided and supporting evidence is discussed.

 Works in Progress

-• Risk Aversion and Costly Information Acquisition: An Experiment (with Jiarui Wang)
+• Risk Aversion and Costly Information Acquisition: An Experimental Study (with Jiarui Wang)

-• Stochastic Magnitude Effect (with Jawwad Noor and Norio Takeoka)
+• Stochastic Magnitude Effect in Intertemporal Choice (with Jawwad Noor and Norio Takeoka)